K-PaaS/cp-guide-eng/install-guide/container-platform-portal/cp-portal-deployment-service-guide-v1.2.md

 <br>

 ## <div id='4'>4.
 Configuring Container Platform Portal User Authentication Service
 Container platform portal user authentication is managed through the Keycloak service.
-To access the container platform portal with the user account of the PaaS-TA portal user authentication service UAA, a step is required to configure the UAA service as an identity provider and the Keycloak service as a service provider.
+To access the container platform portal with the user account of the K-PaaS portal user authentication service UAA, a step is required to configure the UAA service as an identity provider and the Keycloak service as a service provider.

 #### <div id='4.1'>4.1.
 Download Container Platform Portal User Authentication Configuration Deployment
 Download the Deployment file for configuring UAA service and Keycloak service authentication and locate it in the path below.<br>
-:bulb: It will be done at the **BOSH Inception** where PaaS-TA Portal is installed.
+:bulb: It will be done at the **BOSH Inception** where K-PaaS Portal is installed.

 + Download Container Platform Portal User Authentication Configuration Deployment :
    [paas-ta-container-platform-saml-deployment.tar.gz](https://nextcloud.paas-ta.org/index.php/s/iJYjroasEA9BJgs/download)